NVIDIA/GenerativeAIExamples/experimental/multimodal_assistant/README.md

 5. If you want to use the PowerPoint parsing feature, you will need LibreOffice.
 On Ubuntu Linux systems, use the command ```sudo apt install libreoffice``` to install it.

-6. Note that if you would like to use the "Feedback" feature, you will need a service account for Google Sheets.
-Save the service account credentials file as service.json in the multimodal_assistant folder.

-7. Go to the folder with this code and then run the example using streamlit
+6. Go to the folder with this code and then run the example using streamlit
 ```
 cd GenerativeAIExamples/experimental/multimodal_assistant && streamlit run Multimodal_Assistant.py
 ```